 Safety and security

-We advise you not to travel to Yemen because of the very high threat of kidnapping and terrorist attack.
-The security situation in Yemen is currently highly volatile, particularly around Yemeni Government interests.
-Western interests, including in Sana’a, have also been targeted.
+We strongly advise you not to travel to Yemen because of the very high threat of kidnapping, terrorist attack, and ongoing political instability.
+The political and security situation in Yemen continues to deteriorate.
+Attacks are highly likely against Yemeni Government interests as well as Western interests.

 Foreigners, including Australians, have been kidnapped by terrorists and by tribesmen with grievances against the Yemeni Government.
 Kidnappers have reportedly demanded large ransom payments to release their captives.